Materials-Data-Science-and-Informatics/fair-python-cookiecutter/README.md

 ## Usage

-Run `cookiecutter URL_OF_THIS_REPOSITORY` and follow the instructions to generate a new Python project.
+Simply run `cookiecutter URL_OF_THIS_REPOSITORY` to generate a new Python project.

-If you use the template a lot, you might want to pre-configure some fields in your `~/.cookiecutterrc`, e.g.:
+If you use the template a lot, you might want to pre-configure some template variables in your `~/.cookiecutterrc`, e.g.:

 ```yaml